Purushottam Das Tandon: Religious tolerance

 Several controversies and contradictions abound in the life of Purushottam Das Tandon.
 While he emphasised the similarities between Hindu and Muslim cultures, he is regarded to have carried the image of a soft Hindu nationalist leader.
 He was not as successful as Gandhi in summoning religious ideals to aspects of Public Service despite being associated with the moderate Radha Soami sect.
 He and KM Munshi were among those who strongly opposed religious propagation and conversion of a people of one religion to another; they strongly argued in the constituent assembly for a condemnation in the constitution of religious conversion.

 Opposition to the partition of India

 On 12 June 1947, the Congress Working Committee met and passed a resolution accepting the partition of India.
 When the same had to be ratified on 14 June by the AICC, one of the dissenting voices came from Tandon.
 On that occasion, he said, "Acceptance of the resolution will be an abject surrender to the British and the Muslim League.
 The admission of the Working Committee was an admission of weakness and the result of a sense of despair.
 The Partition would not benefit either community – the Hindus in Pakistan and the Muslims in India would both live in fear."
 Thus, he was strongly opposed to the partition of India.

-Relations with Nehru

-He and Jawaharlal Nehru had good relations in the beginning; Nehru commended the "No Tax" campaign started by Tandon in 1930.
-In the 1940s, the differences between them increased.
-While Tandon was not perceived to be power-hungry, his relation with Nehru was not on good terms and he was believed to be a protégé of Sardar Vallabhbhai Patel.
-In 1950, his successful election to the post of Congress President against Acharya Kriplani, who was widely believed to be backed by Nehru, put the latter in a tight spot.
-The relations between the party and the government suffered during that period.
-Subsequently, it became a sort of unwritten norm for the leader of the government to also be the party president or at the least, have a pliable candidate in the post.

-After Partition, Patel and Nehru developed differences over how to deal with the Muslim minority of India, especially as anti-Hindu violence reigned in Pakistan.
-Nehru argued that India's constitutional commitment to the security of its Muslim minority did not depend on how Pakistan treated its Hindu minority.
-Tandon, being close to Patel, differed with Nehru on this.
-So, Nehru launched an internal political battle against his own party's elected President and got the party's organisation to support his idea of secularism.
-Subsequently, it became clear that the nation's prime minister cannot be opposed by his party's elected president and Tandon resigned from the post of Congress' president to give way for Nehru.
-Tandon was elected president in 1950 and then Nehru was elected twice in 1951 and 1952.